Changing the Conversation About Teaching

 Audience/setting: The general student population (both enrolled and prospective students), faculty, staff, reached through various activities.

 Times: Variable dependent upon the nature of the activity.

-Synopsis: Directly address misconceptions about the teaching profession by using a suite of approaches to address the range of audiences found on college campuses.
+Synopsis: Share facts about the teaching profession by using a suite of approaches to address the range of audiences found on college campuses.

 To change the conversation around STEM teaching, it is important to reach both students interested in teaching as well as their peers and others whom they interact with and form relationships with.
 Consider some of the following ways to identify and directly reach out to individuals who might engage in a conversation about teaching:

 - Classes: Asking for 5 - 15 minutes at the beginning of a class, especially large service courses, is a great way to reach students.
 We have found that sending current program students into these classes as ambassadors to your program, is also highly engaging.
 It can be even easier in a virtual setting to join for a short time at the start of a class meeting.
 This can be done at any point in the term but is very convenient if done a week before a special event or registration.

 - Admissions: Admissions engages in a range of activities to recruit students to the institution.
 Work with admissions to identify opportunities to both share with students about teaching related opportunities at the institution and to identify new students who have an interest in teaching.
 Possible interactions with admissions could include

 - Teaching: The best kept secret! presentation for admissions recruiters